RubiksImplosion/Minecraft-TAS/README.md

 ## Usage
 1. Create a text document in the `.minecraft/scripts` folder and rename the extension to ".script"
 1. Add the commands in chronological order.
 Each new line is executed 1 tick after the previous line.
+1. Example scipts can be found in the scripts folder
 1. Load scripts with the `/script set <script name>` command, it will autocomplete the names of valid script files
 1. Start and stop scripts with the `/script start` command, or alternatively by pressing the start script keybind (default `O`)
 1. Start and stop scripts with the `/script stop` command, or alternatively by pressing the stop script keybind (default `P`)